Everland: T Express

-The T Express, which debuted in 2006, is the first wooden roller coaster and the largest in South Korea.
-The T Express is the 6th longest wooden coaster in the world at 5838 ft long.
-The steepest point is the first drop, and the slope here is 77 degrees.
-Its name comes from the logo of conglomerate SK Corporation's SK Telecom service.
+T Express, which opened in 2008, is the first wooden roller coaster and the largest in South Korea.
+It is the 3rd longest wooden coaster in the world at 5838 ft long.
+The steepest point is the first drop, having an angle of 77 degrees.
+Its name is based on T World, a Korean wireless phone company run by SK Telecom which sponsored the ride.

 Jigu Maul (Global Village)

 The Jigu Maul (which means "Global village") was established in August 1985 as the first dark boat ride in South Korea.
 It shows worldwide traditions, cultural customs, scenery with dolls and iconic miniatures from more than 18 countries, similar to the "It's a Small World" attraction at Disney Parks.
 However, due to safety reasons, it was torn down in 2016.
 Currently, there is a children's playground in the same location, called "Hide Away".